SafeHome.org may receive compensation from some providers listed on this page. Learn More

 As you can see, none of this equipment is really going to break the bank, even when you’re buying multiple pieces to outfit your home comprehensively.
 SimpliSafe’s costs are among the best in the industry, and their protections are too.
 More on that in the next section.

 When you’re considering which security system will protect your family, it helps to shop around.
 We offer a number of head-to-head guides, like our SimpliSafe vs. Ring Comparison guide.
 Here’s a quick snapshot, though, of a few other options.
-Then, I’ll talk about safety and give you my final verdict.
+Then, we’ll talk about safety and give you our final verdict.

 Provider | SimpliSafe | Vivint | ADT |